Coca-Cola Ireland to remove 200 tonnes of plastic with new packaging

 This involves an ambitious goal of setting up collect and recycling facilities in more than 200 countries where it sells drinks.

-“Despite this unpredictable year, as a system, we have remained focused on achieving our ambition of a World Without Waste,” Coca-Cola Ireland manager Petre Sandru said.

-“Central to this is our investment in more sustainable packaging design, and ensuring our products are as easy to recycle as possible,” he said.
+“Despite this unpredictable year as a system we have remained focused on achieving our ambition of a World Without Waste,” said Coca-Cola Ireland manager Petre Sandru.
+“Central to this is our investment in more sustainable packaging design, and ensuring our products are as easy to recycle as possible.”

 Coca-Cola Ireland employs nearly 800 staff here.